How to road trip with dogs or cats

-- Paper towels and plastic bags to clean up messes
+- Paper towels and plastic bags to clean up any messes

 - A printed copy of your pet's health history and vaccination records

-Tip #3: Acclimate your pet to being in the car
+Tip #3: Familiarize your pet with car travel

 The more time your pet has to get comfortable with being in a moving car, the better.
 If your pet isn't used to car travel, take a few weeks (or as much time as you have) to get their paws wet with this new experience.

 - Take a "mini road trip."
-Take your cat or dog in the car for a couple of hours at a time and reward them with treats afterwards.
+Consider taking your cat or dog in the car for a couple of hours at a time and reward them with treats afterwards.

 Tip #4: Be mindful of pet safety in cars

 - Call ahead to make sure your stops are pet friendly.